bolt/docs/docs/howto/resource-contenttype.md

 ### Content

 In this example, the `content` field is simply a HTML text area.
-As this is intended for use by developers, it gives us full control over the HTML and layout.
+As this is intended for use by html, it gives us full control over the HTML and layout.
 It is also worth noting that the WYSWYG editor would interfere with this layout in an attempt to be user-friendly.